 Some things look promising but require a bit more work than you’re willing to put in.

 And you don’t want to whip up another batch of pureed food to put on your face…again.

 But hey, toothpaste keeps popping up as a “promising remedy”.
-Which is great because you already have it, so why not.
+This is great because you already have it, so why not.

 Does toothpaste work on pimples?

 No, toothpaste does not work on pimples.
 Putting toothpaste on your pimple/zit/acne won’t help clear it up.
-What it will do is cause irritation.
+What it will do is irritate.

 Why you shouldn’t use toothpaste on pimples

 - Toothpaste can be an extreme irritant.
 Most toothpaste have ingredients like alcohol menthol, baking soda, and hydrogen peroxide.
 These can dry out the zit yes, but they’ll also irritate your skin’s natural protective barrier.
 And when you mess with that barrier your skin will go nuts.
 This unbalance can lead to even more acne and that’s not what you want.